GN 4.3 Invoices and reimbursements

 Insurers should always attempt to resolve an issue rather than not pay an invoice.
 Non-payment of an invoice can be detrimental to the relationship between the insurer and service provider and may negatively impact the worker’s recovery.

-Note: A worker is not liable to pay, and a person is not entitled to recover from a worker, any amount in respect of medical or other treatment provided as a result of an injury, to the extent that the amount exceeds the applicable maximum fixed by the Authority - see section 60A of the Workers Compensation Act 1987.
+Note: A worker is not liable to pay, and a person is not entitled to recover from a worker, any amount in respect of medical or other treatment provided as a result of an injury, to the extent that the amount exceeds the applicable maximum fixed by the Authority - see section 60A of the 1987 Act.

 Payment of reimbursements